 This large woodpecker in Iowa is known for their distinctive red crest and ability to excavate large cavities in trees.

-While they are not commonly found in Iowa, there have been sightings of Pileated Woodpeckers in the state, making them a fascinating species to learn about.
+While they are not commonly found in Iowa, pileated woodpeckers have been sighted in the state, making them a fascinating species to learn about.

 Although Pileated Woodpeckers are uncommon in Iowa, they have been spotted in the eastern and southern regions.

-These birds are typically found in mature forests with large trees, providing ample space to forage and build their nests.
+These birds are typically found in mature forests with large trees, which provide ample space for foraging and nesting.

 They are often seen in forested areas along rivers or state parks with plenty of trees in Iowa.